Skip navigation links

 To access eCHECKUP TO GO, click here and follow the instructions.
 If this is your first time using the tool, you will be assigned an ID number—please make a note of this number for future reference.
 It will be needed to log back in and track your responses over time, and it will also appear on the final printout of your personalized feedback.
 If you have used the tool before, simply enter your eCHECKUP TO GO ID number to continue.
 If you don't remember your ID number, you can still use the tool, but please note that it will not recognize your previous responses as the system does not track users through any other means.

 After completing the assessment and reviewing your personalized feedback, you will be asked to enter your name, email, and complete an Electronic Verification of Completion form.
-If you are an MSU freshman and have been required by the University to take the eCHECKUP TO GO, please ensure that you provide accurate information.
+If you are an MSU first- or second-year student and have been required by the University to take the eCHECKUP TO GO, please ensure that you provide accurate information.
 This is the only way the University can confirm your completion of the assessment.
 Your identifying details are kept separate from your assessment responses to ensure that the University only receives verification of completion, without access to your results.
-If you are not an MSU freshman, you may skip the prompts for your name and email.
+If you are not required by the University to take this assessment, you may skip the prompts for your name and email.

 eCHECKUP TO GO is designed as a confidential self-assessment tool to enhance individual awareness and personal knowledge.
 Consequently, the results of your assessment are solely for your use and will remain private.
 San Diego State University will only provide MSU with anonymous, aggregate data upon request.
 This data will be used to inform and improve educational initiatives that address the needs and interests of the student body.